Cover Image - Centered.png

 Handoff to Phone

-To help users easily switch between devices, I worked with engineering to create a button on the watch home screen that, when tapped, would open the Alexa app on the user's mobile phone or prompt them to download it from the app store.
+To help users easily switch between devices, I worked with engineering to create a button on the watch home screen that would open the Alexa app on the user's mobile phone (or prompt them to download it from the app store).

 setup